clux/facemaulers/east/velddrinnsshar.md

 ## History
 The Crones obtained a voidstone, and placed it within the Acropolis in order to sustain a gate to the Shadowfell, to summon an army of undead.

-## NPC: Antoine Lastfever
-broken french accent. no h sound. uvular r (back of throat), dark l. last syllable weight. what does he want?

 ## Hazards / Environment
 ### Protection
 Necrotic Tempest raging around path to temple.
 DC15 CON save every minute vs 3d6 necro dmg.
 Instate it along with the DS3 entrance fight to spice it up.

-### Death
-If you die here, you immediately become an undead servant or a mane/dretch/rutterkin.
-You can only be reverted back via raise dead/wish/resurrection polymorph.

 ### Miniboss High AC Undead Champion
 Red visor eyes, huge sword.